Fact-checked

 Pharmacokinetics

-After vaginal administration, the elimination half-life is approximately 48 hours.
+After vaginal administration, the half-life is approximately 48 hours.
 It is excreted from the body mainly by the kidneys.

 Dosing and administration

-Iodine oxide is used vaginally.
+Iodoxide is used vaginally.

-In severe infections, the drug is used for 2 weeks.
+For severe infections, the drug is used for 2 weeks.

-Suppositories should be administered overnight.
+It is better to insert suppositories at night.
 The drug is used regardless of the menstrual cycle.

-Use Yodoxide during pregnancy
+Use Iodoxide during pregnancy

 Contraindications

-Side effects Yodoxide
+Side effects Iodoxide

 Overdose